 12. Improve your footwork

-As you get better and start to play against players a lot better than you, you’ll need to start thinking more and more about your footwork.
-This is something that professional dedicate a lot of time to as being in the right place to return a shot is crucial.
+As you get better and start to play against players a lot better than you, you’ll need to start thinking more and more about your footwork and how you use your feet.
+This is something that professional table tennis players dedicate a lot of time to as being in the right position to return a ball is crucial.
+If you really start to take your game more seriously we’d also recommend that you consider buying a pair of table tennis shoes.
+They’re made especially with the movements that table tennis players make and will help you move around the table quickly and safely.
 There are a number of different footwork drills you can start practicing and incorporate as part of your warm-up.
-This video below should give you a few ideas.
+Check out this video below which should give you a few ideas of routines to try.

 13. Figure out your opponent’s weaknesses

-Working out what your opposition’s weakness is another great way to get an advantage during a game.
-If you notice that they keep losing points with their backhand in a certain spot then don’t feel bad about exploiting it and playing more shots into it.
+A huge part of developing advanced tactics in table tennis is working out what your opposition’s weaknesses are and playing into them to gain the advantage.
+For example, if you notice that they keep losing points with their backhand in a certain spot then don’t feel bad about exploiting it and playing more shots into it.

 14. Deceive your opponent